OWASP/www-project-developer-guide/draft/05-requirements/00-toc.md

 ## 3. Requirements

-Understanding of key security requirements is outlined in the [Security Requirements][sammreqs] business function within the OWASP [SAMM model][samm].

 Referring to the OWASP [Top Ten Proactive Controls][control1], security requirements are statements of security functionality that ensure the different security properties of a software application are being satisfied.
 Security requirements are derived from industry standards, applicable laws, and a history of past vulnerabilities.